 At the physical layer, quantum repeaters and quantum routers will need to be introduced to the network.
 At the control layer, entanglement generation protocols - including elementary entanglement generation, swapping, purification, and teleportation - need to be implemented.
 At the management and orchestration layer, the network needs to continue to enable new end-user services such as clustered and distributed quantum computing and sensing and quantum testbed as a service.
 Finally, at the application interface, it is necessary to support general-purpose entanglement delivery.

 Quite a lot can be implemented through software.
-A quantum network software stack for building general-purpose entanglement-generating quantum networks should have these primary components:
+An entanglement-based network software stack for building general-purpose entanglement-generating quantum networks should have these primary components:

-For more detailed information on integrating quantum and classical networks at the physical layer, application layer, and the control / management / orchestration layers please see the on-demand webinar How to Integrate a Quantum Network with Your Existing Network.
+For more detailed information on integrating quantum and classical networks at the physical layer, application layer, and the control / management / orchestration layers please see our on-demand webinar.